 In a noisy environment, closed captions have helped people to understand the content.
 Subtitles have allowed people to understand movies and tv shows in different languages.
 Closed captions were intended for people with hearing disabilities, however, they benefited everyone.

 Automatic doors were designed for people in wheelchairs or crutches so that they could enter and exit buildings hassle-free.
 But these doors are helpful for everyone.
 Think about the time when your hands were full and how these automatic doors benefited you.

 3. Voice control

-Siri, Alexa and Google Assistant were intended to help people who were visually impaired.
+Siri, Alexa, and Google Assistant were intended to help visually impaired people.
 These products have helped them to navigate their devices through their voices.
-Nowadays everyone uses voice control to get informed about weather or time zones.
+Nowadays, everyone uses voice control to get informed about the weather or time zones.

 4. Screen reading (text to speech)

 To help the visually impaired understand the written content in front of them, Screen reading was designed.
 This AI tool has been really helpful.
 For others, having text spoken to you makes it easier to catch mistakes when it is an essay or an article.

 Accessible design isn’t familiar to many people and requires in-depth research.
 It is helpful when designers put themselves in their users’ shoes to identify their needs.
 Accessibility research includes observing the environment of people with disabilities, Interviewing them.
 This knowledge will help the designers to create an accessible product.